JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 ![](1_05_separated_by_one.png)

 Align only the input boxes of the neighboring input controls.
-If there're several input controls on a page, and they are separated from each other by two or more other UI elements, do **not** align their input boxes.
+If there are several input controls on a page, and they are separated from each other by two or more other UI elements, do **not** align their input boxes.

 ![](1_06_separated_by_two.png)